tpierrain/Value/Readme.md

 ---

 ## Samples of ValueTypes
-__Disclaimer:__ The following code samples don't have behaviours to focus here only on the Equality-related concern for them. __Of course, a ValueType must embed behaviours (it's not just a DTO or a POCO without responsibilities).__
+__Disclaimer:__ for the sake of clarity, the following code samples don't have behaviours to focus here only on the Equality-related concern for them. __Of course, a ValueType in DDD must embed behaviours to swallow complexity (it's not just a DTO or a POCO without responsibilities).__

 Code Sample of a properly implemented ValueType: